 From North to South:

-As you start your Big Sur road trip down from San Francisco (after exploring Monterey and Carmel-by-the-Sea prior), you’re first official stop should be Point Lobos and China Cove!
+As you start your Big Sur road trip down from San Francisco (after exploring Monterey and Carmel-by-the-Sea prior), you’re first official stop should be Point Lobos!
 There are a ton of walks and trails to choose from, with all difficulty levels.
 And thankfully, everything is laid out quite well with proper signage, so there’s no risk of getting lost.